Sustainability

 Replacement with Hybrid Vehicles

 We are working to reduce the environmental impact of corporate sales vehicles.
 For sales vehicles, we are gradually replacing our existing vehicles with hybrid models to reduce CO₂ emissions and conserve resources.
-As of February 2024, 98.8% of our sales vehicles are hybrid models.
-We plan to replace all of our vehicles with hybrid models by 2025.
-Moreover, at the Kyushu Head Office, two electric vehicles have been introduced since July 2022.
+As of September 2025, 100% of our company cars are now hybrids.
+Additionally, two EVs (electric vehicles) were introduced at our Kyushu Head Office starting in July 2022, and two more at the SAGA Global Research Center since its opening in March 2024.

 Hisamitsu Pharmaceutical Museum